 In the 2020-2021 school year, we will have six classes in four class times.
 Each of the two morning class times will have two separate classes of 8 students.

-Tours of the class and program are available on February 18th and 26th, both days at 1pm.
+Tours of the class and program are available on at 1pm on February 18th and 26th, 2020.
 Sign up for a tour by e-mailing [email protected]

 For more information on how we do preschool, download our Fledglings Parent Handbook.